michaelxflow/michaelflower/README.md

-- 👋 Hi, I’m @michaelxflow
+- 👋 Hi, I’m @michaelflower
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Technical Support and Networking
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python, IT support, Networking
-- 💞️ I’m looking to collaborate on ...projects
+- 💞️ I’m looking to collaborate on ...projects and jobs
 - 📫 How to reach me ...michaelflower33@gmail.com

 <!---